mbsantiago/soundevent/docs/data_schemas/descriptors.md

 # Data Description

-Let's delve into **tags**, **features**, and **notes** – the tools that add depth to our bioacoustic research.
-Categorical tags, numerical features, and freeform notes bring an extra layer of understanding to our research objects.
+Let's delve into **users**, **tags**, **features**, and **notes** – the tools that add depth to our bioacoustic research.
+Categorical tags, numerical features, and freeform notes bring an extra layer of understanding to our research objects, while user information provides adequate attribution to the contribution of all involved.

 ## Users